eau-claire-energy-cooperative/bookstack-downloader/README.md

   -s SHELF, --shelf SHELF
-                        The slugified version of a shelf to export -b BOOK, --book BOOK  The slugged version of a book to export --split-book          Split the book into separate chapter/page PDFs instead of one big file --dir-clear           Clears the downloads directory before export --test_mode           Runs in test mode, will not actually download PDF files
+                        The slugified version of a shelf to export -b BOOK, --book BOOK  The slugged version of a book to export --dir-clear           Clears the downloads directory before export --modified-only       Only download if books/chapters/pages changed since last run --split-book          Split the book into separate chapter/page PDFs instead of one big file --test                Runs in test mode, will not download or modify any files
 ```

 ### Config File